 The Editors' Choice winner, the SmartWool PhD Ski Medium (right) up against the much shorter Wigwam Snow Sirocco.
 The Smartwool wins for being the most comfortable sock tested, in part because of its extra height.

 Nothing is worse than having cold feet when out for a day of skiing.
-We looked to find the warmest sock, both when wet and dry, and found most socks did a great job at keeping testers' feet warm when dry, but a few different variables determined a sock's ability to be the warmest.
+We looked to find the warmest sock, both when wet and dry and found most socks did a great job at keeping testers' feet warm when dry, but a few different variables determined a sock's ability to be the warmest.
 Intuitively, the thicker models proved to be warmer.
-These are the SmartWool PhD, which came back dry and warm when other socks like the Wigwam Snow Sirocco were being wrung out immediatly after removal.
+These are the SmartWool PhD, which came back dry and warm when other socks like the Wigwam Snow Sirocco were being wrung out immediately after removal.

 The Darn Tough Over-the-Calf Ultralight is the thinnest sock we tested

-, and despite its lack of padding and thick wool, the tightly woven Merino in this sock kept testers who preferred the tightest fitting performance ski boots as dry and warm as the PhD did but with far less material.
+.
+Despite its lack of padding and thick wool, the tightly woven Merino in this sock kept testers who preferred the tightest fitting performance ski boots as dry and warm as the PhD did but with far less material.
 We found the Wigwam Snow Sirocco to suffer most in wet environments, leaving feet cold, wrinkled, and unhappy.